Comp-UFSCar/computer-graphics/README.md

 ### Moving structures
 The last structure added is translated when dragging the mouse with the `left mouse-button` and `ctrl` pressed.

+### Coloring
+Random colors are selected for each drawing.
+You may use `Color` option in the main menu bar and click `Pick` to bring up a color picker.
+The picked color will be used for every drawing therefore.
+To returning back to the random color behavior, click `Color` in the main menu bar, and then click `Random`.

 ## Extending

 ### Implementing new drawings